Skip Navigation Links

 This October & November, The One Book Project (One Book, One Bakersfield, One Kern) is encouraging the entire community to share experiences related to a single book’s themes through discussions, educational programming, and entertainment.
 The read is meant to pull a community together, cross cultural divides, and enhance understanding of our diversity, all while supporting literacy.

-Presented by Kern County Library’s One Book Project, CSUB Office of the Provost, Walter Stiern Library, CSUB General Education Program, Kern Council Teachers of English, CSUB Services for Students with Disabilities, the Kegley Institute of Ethics, CSUB Department of English, and Sigma Tau Delta, the English honor society.
+Presented by Kern County Library’s One Book Project, CSUB Office of the Provost, Walter Stiern Library, CSUB General Education Program, Kern Council Teachers of English, Native & Indigenous Student Coalition Club, Indigenous Faculty & Staff Association, the Kegley Institute of Ethics, Kern High School District's Kern Learn, CSUB Department of English, and Sigma Tau Delta, the English honor society.

 Rebekah Taussig